istrate/cp4d/DB2-OpenShift.md

 The simplest option is "Db2u Cluster".
 "OC Console" -> Project db2 -> Installed Operators -> IBM DB2 -> Db2u Cluster -> Create Instance<br>

-In order to use non-default storage, open "YAML View" and enter appropriate StorageClass name in the *storageClassName* property.
+In order to use non-default storage, open "YAML View" and enter appropriate StorageClass name in the *storageClassName* property.<br>

+It can take one hour before DB2 instance is provisioned.<br>

 # Verify that DB2 is up and running